Every day in the UK, another 240 people wake up to the catastrophic impact of a stroke.

-Every raffle ticket you buy helps us to support them.
+Every raffle ticket you buy helps to support them.

-Every time you play our raffles, you are helping us to provide that essential support to stroke survivors and their families.
+Every time you play our raffle, you are helping us to provide that essential support to stroke survivors and their families.

 Play now